-The Red City holds about two dozen oddly-angled buildings.
+The Red City holds about two dozen oddly-anguled buildings.
 Each building is made from soft, volcanic stone similar to the walls of city itself.
 The architecture of the city is exotic, with tall, irregular doorways, conical pillars, and pyramidal roofs.
 The red angles of the city are contrasted by smooth, weathered, gray statues that seem to depict the princes and laborers of old.
-A DC 20 Intelligence (History) check identifies the city as built by the Zhemri, ancient Zamorans.
+Anyone familiar with the Black Kingdoms identifies the city as built by the Zhemri, ancient Zamorans.

 The Red City borders a crescent-shaped chasm that plummets deep into the volcanic rock foundations of the island.
-It is possible to sneak into the city via the cliffside, but climbing across the sheer canyon walls and into the city would take about 10 minutes and require at least three DC 10 ATHLETICS checks.
+It is possible to sneak into the city via the cliffside, but climbing across the sheer canyon walls and into the city would take about 10 minutes and requires DC 15 CLIMB SHEER SURFACES check.
 Failure indicates a horrific plunge into the canyon.